Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Introduction

 \section{Introduction}

-The multi-agent multi-armed bandit (MA-MAB) framework models a scenario where $M$ agents compete for $A$ arms over discrete time steps.
-In each round, a decision-maker assigns arms to the agents and observes the corresponding rewards.
-One such application is ridesharing, where drivers (agents) independently choose geographic regions (arms) to serve based on factors such as demand and availability, which directly influence their rewards.
+The multi-agent multi-armed bandit (MA-MAB) framework models a scenario where \(M\) agents compete for \(A\) arms over discrete rounds.
+In each round, a centralized decision-maker assigns each agent to an arm and observes the individual reward returned by each agent–arm pair, which can then be aggregated to measure total system performance.
+Typically this aggregation is measured by the utilitarian welfare, or sum of total rewards.
+One such application is ridesharing, where a central dispatcher assigns drivers (agents) to geographic regions (arms) based on estimated demand and driver availability.
+The dispatcher then observes the individual reward obtained by each driver in its assigned region.

 Maximizing total expected reward is a common objective in the MA-MAB framework, but it can lead to inequalities in practice \citep{NIPS2016_eb163727}.
 Optimizing for aggregate performance often results in a concentration of profitable arms among a few agents, disadvantaging others \citep{pandp.20181018,pmlr-v32-agarwalb14}.
-This is especially concerning in applications where fair resource allocation is essential, such as in ridesharing platforms, where drivers need equitable access to profitable areas \citep{bubeck2012, Lattimore_Szepesvári_2020}, and in content recommendation systems, where creator exposure should not be monopolized.
+This is especially concerning in applications where fair resource assignment is essential, such as in ridesharing platforms, where drivers need equitable access to profitable areas \citep{bubeck2012, Lattimore_Szepesvári_2020}, and in content recommendation systems, where creator exposure should not be monopolized \cite{abdollahpouri2020multistakeholder}.

-Many MA-MAB studies aim to improve fairness, often by modifying allocation strategies or imposing fairness constraints on overall performance \citep{Meritocratic2018,Patil_Ghalme_Nair_Narahari_2020}.
-Others adopt fairness-aware objectives, such as the Nash Social Welfare (NSW) criterion, which balances rewards among agents by penalizing allocations where any agent’s reward is too low \citep{NEURIPS2018_be3159ad,Zhang_Conitzer_2021}.
-Notably, \citep{jones2023efficient} demonstrated that applying NSW in MA-MAB frameworks can balance efficiency and fairness, preventing any agent from being consistently left out of rewarding arms.